OkaVatti/OkaVatti/ABOUTME.md

 - I've been activly coding for a few months now.

 ____
-## Unix or GNU/Linux
+## Computers
-### (honestly just skip this part, I'm just going on a huge tangent about how I got into linux)
+### (honestly just skip this part, I'm just going on a huge tangent about what I prefer)

 I grew up using MacOS as a kid.
 Blah Blah Blah, family computer nonsense.
-Unix was cool, MacOS's UI has always been the best since OSX released.
-Beautiful backgrounds, simple, thoughtful design choices.
-Amazing OS.
-It's overpriced tho, and that's just not cool.
-Either way, I've been using linux for almost a year now.
-Started out on Ubuntu like most people did before Mint, Zorin, & PopOS got big.
-It was fine until I got stuck on something, can't remember if it was wifi drivers not working anymore or something else.
-I started Distro hopping, trying out literally everything under the sun, anything that would run on my craptop.
-Puppy, Void, Linux Lite, anything I could get my hands on, I had a library full of ISOs at some point.
-I had an addiction to VMs aswell. at one point I riced debian to look like Windows XP out of spite.
-At some point I installed Arch Linux on my PC and I grew accustomed to it.
-I like having a rolling release that provides me with the newest releases.
-Although it's a little unstable, I'm getting used to it.
+If I had to chose I would rather use anything Unix based than use Windows.
+It's harder to program on.
+It's filled with bloat.
+It runs slow as hell on any budget laptop.
+I would rather use Linux any day.
+I don't care much for Video Games so I literally have no need for Windows, I don't care for it that much either since the games I do play are all mostly linux compatable.

+2020 was the first year I actually got my first ever personal desktop.
+Like my own machine.
+I picked out the parts myself and plan on upgrading to better stuff down the line.
+I prefer AMD since their drivers are open-source and more compatable with Linux systems,like mine.
+I'll also end up getting a bit of a preformence boost once I get an AMD GPU after the prices drop
 ____

 # END